celest-dev/website/docs/overview.md

 :::info

-**Note:** Celest is currently in beta and not all of the Cloud Widgets are available yet.
-We will be rolling out new features and functionality over the coming months.
+**Note:** We will be rolling out new features and functionality over the coming months.
 If there's a use case you'd like to see which isn't listed here, please let us know by [creating an issue](https://github.com/celest-dev/celest/issues/new/choose) in our GitHub repo or chatting with us on [Discord](https://celest.dev/discord).

 :::